jhu-arch/arch-docs/7_Support/ARCH_Terminology.rst

 The use of powerful computing systems to solve complex problems requiring significant processing power and parallelism.

 **Slurm:**
-An open-source, fault-tolerant, and scalable job scheduler used to allocate resources and schedule jobs on Rockfish.
+An open-source, fault-tolerant, and scalable job scheduler used to allocate resources and schedule jobs.
 See the `Slurm overview <https://slurm.schedmd.com/overview.html>`__.

 **Job:**